ASendellPrice/WindowedAdmixture_DaphneScandenFortis/README.md

 3. training sample list with equal numbers of species A and species B
 4. target sample info specifying: sampleID  Island  Species
 5. window size in bp
-6. step sixe in bp
+6. step size in bp
 7. suffix for output directory name

+An example submission looks like this:
 ```
 source scripts/WindowedAdmix.sh \
 chr1A Input.vcf \